DennisSkoko/website/README.md

 - ENV - If the application will be executed in development or production mode.
 (Default: *development*)
 - PORT - Which port the server will listen to.
 (Default: *80*)
+- SESSION_SECRET - This is the secret used to sign the session ID cookie.

 ## How to run
 To start the server then execute the following `node bin/www`.